|

 Notes:

-Incidental bumping of the legs occurs frequently during a Greco match.
+during a Greco match.
 It is OK if neither wrestler gains advantage.

-It is OK for a wrestler to place their leg between their opponent’s legs when their opponent is attempting to lift for a throw from the par terre position as long as there is no defensive pressure applied.
+their opponent’s legs when their opponent is attempting to lift for a throw

 Potentially Dangerous Situations